2021 Australian Open men's singles draw, results - Tennis

 Nadal has reached five Australian Open finals but won just one of them, his least successful of the four Grand Slam tournaments.

-This year, the Spaniard could play No. 5 Stefanos Tsitsipas of Greece in the quarterfinals and No. 4 Daniil Medvedev in the semifinals before a possible final with Djokovic.
+This year, the Spaniard plays No. 5 Stefanos Tsitsipas of Greece in the quarterfinals.
+No. 4 Daniil Medvedev could loom in the semifinals before a possible final with Djokovic.

-Djokovic, who ranks third with 17 Slam titles, avoided 2014 Australian Open winner Stan Wawrinka in the fourth round, but he gets No. 6 Alexander Zverev in the quarterfinals.
+Djokovic, who ranks third with 17 Slam titles, overcame a tear in his abdominal area to beat No. 6 Alexander Zverev in the quarterfinals.
 He also benefited from No. 3 seed Dominic Thiem, a potential semifinal foe, falling in the fourth round.

 With John Isner skipping the event, the lone seeded American man was No. 27 Taylor Fritz, who lost to Djokovic in a third round five-setter.